sarikasurampudi/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

 simultaneously.
 The changes made by the users are dynamically reflected in the notebook in real-time.
 To try this example on the same client machine, for example, your laptop, use two different types of browsers such as Chrome and Firefox to enable two different logins.
 To see changes dynamically, try to position these two browser windows side by side on your screen so that both views are visible.

 1. Sign in to the Oracle Machine Learning instance as USER1 in Mozilla Firefox browser.
-Click <b>Notebooks</b> in the home page to view the list of notebooks.
+Click <b>Notebooks</b> on the home page to view the list of notebooks.
 Observe that the entry for <b>Updated By</b> column for **Sales Note** notebook shows USER2.

      ![user1-views-notebooks.png](images/user1-views-notebooks.png "user1 views notebooks")